 EMS door to needle for treating stroke patients (tPA administration) is only 38.4 minutes for all of 2015.
 EMS personnel are reminded to assess all potential stroke patients using the Cincinnati Stroke Scale or F.A.S.T. pneumonic.

 Crittenton Hospital Medical Center has had over 245 trauma activations since we started our program July 01, 2014.
 We are proud to have added this service line and will continue to deliver the best care possible to patients in Rochester and the surrounding communities.

-EMS volume is up 4.9% for the first 10 months of 2014.
+EMS volume was up 4.9% for 2014.
 Thank you to all our EMS crews and service providers for making Crittenton your transport destination for cardiac, stroke and trauma patients.

-Crittenton Hospital Medical Center achieved an average EMS door to balloon time of only 37.4 minutes for 2014 YTD and the average door to first EKG read of -16.7 minutes (this includes EKG transmission to physician interpretation) thanks to the outstanding work of all the local EMS providers.
+Crittenton Hospital Medical Center achieved an average EMS door to balloon time of only 37.4 minutes for 2014 and the average door to first EKG read of -16.7 minutes (this includes EKG transmission to physician interpretation) thanks to the outstanding work of all the local EMS providers.

 Please click the following link to download the EMS provider mobile application.
 This app will provide an updated status of the hospital, physician names, operational messages, mapping, educational links and a number of additional functions specifically designed for the EMS provider.
 There is no cost to this extremely useful tool.